lltfm/openness/works/saltem_hoc/openness_gpt/responses/openness_gpt-responses-contemplating_oligarchy_and_social_control.md

-At least this: A false flag attack is an event where a government or powerful entity secretly orchestrates, provokes or allows an attack against its own people, assets, or interests, only to falsely blame an enemy—whether another nation, political group, or movement.
+At least this: A false flag attack is an event where a government or powerful entity secretly orchestrates, provokes or allows an attack against its own people, assets, or interests, so that it can blame an enemy—whether another nation, political group, or movement.
 The purpose is to justify war, increased control, or drastic policy changes.
 False flags work because they exploit human emotions—fear, anger, and tribalism—before critical thinking can catch up.
 As